Table of contents

 What is cloud data security?

-Cloud data security is the practice of protecting data stored in the cloud from unauthorized access, breaches, and corruption.
-It involves a mix of technologies, policies, and security measures to keep sensitive information safe.
+Cloud data security is the practice of protecting data stored in the cloud from unauthorised access, breaches and corruption.
+It involves a mix of technologies, policies and security measures to keep sensitive information safe.

 Unlike traditional data security, cloud security must address:

-Neglecting cloud security measures not only heightens the risk of data breaches and operational disruptions but also exposes organizations to significant regulatory fines.
+Neglecting cloud security measures not only heightens the risk of data breaches and operational disruptions but also exposes organisations to significant regulatory fines.

 Why cloud data security and compliance are critical

-Cybercriminals are rapidly exploiting vulnerabilities such as misconfigured cloud storage, weak authentication, and poor access management, contributing to a 30% year-over-year increase in cloud-based attacks.
-These threats are not only costly—potentially costing companies up to 4% of their global annual revenue—but they also erode consumer trust, with 81% of consumers avoiding companies that fail to protect their data and 80% favoring businesses that prioritize data security.
+Cybercriminals are quickly exploiting vulnerabilities such as misconfigured cloud storage, weak authentication and poor access management, contributing to a 30% year-over-year increase in cloud-based attacks.
+These threats are not only costly—potentially costing companies up to 4% of their global annual revenue—but they also erode consumer trust, with 81% of consumers avoiding companies that fail to protect their data and 80% favouring businesses that prioritise data security.

 Therefore, investing in robust cloud security measures is essential not only to mitigate these risks but also to strengthen customer trust and secure a competitive edge in an increasingly dynamic digital environment.